FaradayRF/Faraday-Software/Tutorials/start/configuring-proxy.md

 > Check your COM port settings and that you did not change `baudrate` in `proxy.ini`

 ## Connecting To Multiple Faraday Devices

+> This feature is currently broken in `Master` and we are actively working on [Issue #86](https://github.com/FaradayRF/Faraday-Software/issues/86) to fix it!

 The proxy interface can connect to more than one Faraday digital radio at a time and this is achieved by creating more instances of `[UNITx]` sections and updating the `UNITS` value in the `[PROXY]` section.